-Both institutional and individual investors can become victims of unscrupulous tactics in the sale of MBS, CMOs and Derivative Securities.
-If you believe you or your company may be a victim of such practices contact us for a free confidential consultation.Who Invests in Derivatives, MBS and CMOs?
+Both institutional and individual investors can become victims of unscrupulous tactics in selling MBS, CMOs, and Derivative Securities.
+If you believe you or your company may be a victim of such practices, contact our team of seasoned securities lawyers for a free, confidential consultation.Who Invests in Derivatives, MBS and CMOs?

-Although Derivatives, MBS and CMOs were originally designed to meet the investment needs of the most sophisticated institutional investors, the securities industry quickly sought to market these to smaller institutions, individuals and other investors.
-As these investments became even more and more complex and difficult to comprehend, both institutional and individual investors continue to be sold these products with less and less comprehension of what they purchased or sold.What are Derivative Securities (Derivatives)?
+Although Derivatives, MBS, and CMOs were initially designed to meet the investment needs of the most sophisticated institutional investors.
+The securities industry quickly sought to market these to smaller institutions, individuals, and other investors.
+As these investments become more complex and challenging to comprehend, institutional and individual investors continue to sell these products with less and less comprehension of what they purchased or sold.What are Derivative Securities (Derivatives)?

-Mortgage-Backed Securities (MBS) is the general term used for securities which are created with the underlying assets being real estate debt.
-Generally, a “trust” fund is set-up containing mortgage loans, then securities are created that represent ownership of that fund.
-The basic MBS is similar to shares of a mutual fund of mortgages.
-The securities can be bonds or other securities instruments, but the most common is the Collateralized Mortgage Obligation (CMO) with a “pass-through” payout structure.
+Mortgage-Backed Securities (MBS) is the general term for securities created with the underlying assets being real estate debt.
+Generally, a “trust” fund is set up containing mortgage loans.
+Then securities are created that represent ownership of that fund.

 Mortgage-backed security (MBS) are “securitized” pools of mortgage loans put together by residential and commercial mortgage “originators” throughout the United States.
 The loans are thus pooled and “securitized” asset-backed securities with cash flow and return of principal determined by the principal and interest payments of a pool of mortgage loans.
 Payments are typically made monthly over the lifetime of the underlying loans.

-Residential-backed securities (CMBS) which have the option to pay more than the required monthly payment (curtailment) or pay off the loan in its entirety (prepayment).
-Because curtailment and prepayment affect the remaining loan principal, the monthly cash flow of a MBS is not known in advance, and therefore presents an additional risk to MBS investors.
+Residential-backed securities (CMBS) have the option to pay more than the required monthly payment (curtailment) or pay off the loan in its entirety (prepayment).
+Because curtailment and prepayment affect the remaining loan principal, the monthly cash flow of an MBS is not known in advance and therefore presents an additional risk to MBS investors.

 Wall Street banks can use CMOs to “monetize” the credit spread between the origination of an underlying mortgage (private market transaction) and the yield demanded by bond investors through bond issuance (typically, a public market transaction).

-Banks and other lenders can issue CMOs to transfer the marked and payment risks to other investors and in order to free-up their own assets to originate additional mortgage and other loans.
-By packaging mortgage-backed securities originators and other participants can market these instruments to a wider variety of investors with capital to invest.What is the Basic CMO Structure?
+Banks and other lenders can issue CMOs to transfer the marked and payment risks to other investors in order to free up their own assets to originate additional mortgages and other loans.
+By packaging, mortgage-backed securities originators and other participants can market these instruments to a wider variety of investors with capital to invest.What is the Basic CMO Structure?